 The portfolio contains mortgages originated to consolidate other debts of the obligor.
 The new, larger mortgage contract has terms and conditions better adapted to the payment capacity of the obligor.
 Santander calls these debt-consolidation contracts 'reconducted' and does not grant them to obligors in arrears1.
-Restructured mortgages account for
+Restructured mortgages account for 29.9% of the preliminary portfolio.

 Scope believes debt-consolidation products pose higher risks, even when obligors are currently 'performing'.
-These restructured contracts have exhausted the flexibility of both the originator and obligor, and are consequently more vulnerable to external shocks -
+These restructured contracts have exhausted the flexibility of both the originator and obligor, and are consequently more vulnerable to external shocks - either systemic or idiosyncratic.

 From vintage-data analysis, Scope estimated a mean lifetime-default rate of 74%, compared to internal probabilities of default based a lifetime-default rate of 63%.
 The possible volatility around an already high expected default rate is low.
 Scope derived a default-rate coefficient of variation of 22.4% from vintage analysis.
 See Appendix II.
+Vintage data on page 18.